-Description cod-tools is an open-source collection of command line scripts for handling of Crystallographic Information Framework (CIF) files.
+Description cod-tools (more info here) is an open-source collection of command line scripts for handling of Crystallographic Information Framework (CIF) files.
 The package is developed by the team of Crystallography Open Database (COD) developers.
-Detailed information for the usage of each individual script from the package can be obtained by invoking commands with -help and -usage command line options.
+Detailed information for the usage of each individual script from the package can be obtained by invoking commands with --help and --usage command line options.
 For example: